Contact the Instructional Team

-Each week students watch web lectures and online context videos, complete the required readings, and submit posts to an online discussion in Canvas, before attending a section meeting, led by an instructor or graduate teaching assistant.
+Each week students complete the required readings and submit posts to an online discussion in Canvas, before attending lectures delivered by their instructors and discussions led by their graduate teaching assistant.
 Please consult One.UF for the location and time of your weekly section meeting.

 Students with disabilities who experience learning barriers and would like to request academic accommodations should connect with the Disability Resource Center by visiting https://disability.ufl.edu/students/get-started/.
 It is important for students to share their accommodation letter with their instructor and discuss their access needs, as early as possible in the semester.

 Readings and Works

 Readings and works are available in the weekly modules, except for the following, which you can purchase through local bookstores and online retailers either as eBooks or paperbacks.

 - Hermann Hesse, Siddhartha, trans. by Joachim Neugroschel (New York: Penguin Books, 2002).
 ISBN: 978-0142437186.